Model European Parliament: Format

 The format of the MEP resembles that of the actual European Parliament: approximately 15 delegates of different nationalities form a committee that debates a certain topic extensively and drafts a resolution, a non-binding piece of legislation outlining the key issues of the topic and proposing solutions.
 The drafting process is followed by lobbying, during which delegates may debate and propose amendments for other resolutions.
 The finale of a session is the General Assembly (GA).
 During this, resolutions and amendments are debated and voted upon by all of the delegates.
 Any successful resolutions are then forwarded to the European Parliament, the European Commission and the Council of the European Union.

 The elder members are titled as Presidents or Chairs, while the youngers are entitled as delegates.

 Participating countries

-As of 2025, participants come from all 28 member states of the European Union and two candidate countries: Republic of Macedonia and Turkey.
+As of 2025, participants come from all 27 member states of the European Union as well as five of the nine candidate countries for membership, North Macedonia, Turkey, Serbia, Montenegro and Albania.
+There are also three guest countries of the MEP which also participate, including Iceland, Norway and the United Kingdom.
 Each country can choose five delegates in any way they deem appropriate.
-Many hold regional and/or national sessions using the same format but with a smaller scope.
+Many hold regional and/or national sessions using the same format but with a narrower scope.

+Connections to politics

+Famous members of the European Parliament often visit the MEP, hold speeches and participate in debates.
+Some delegates of the international session in Brussels in February 2023 had the honour to be welcomed by the President of the European Parliament Roberta Metsola.
+Also the First Vice President of the European Parliament Othmar Karas and the Vice Presidents Rainer Wieland and Evelyn Regner visited the session in several parts of the programme.

+The General Assembly of the sessions is often held in real Parliamentary or governmental buildings of the hosting country, region or city or the European Union.
+In 2019 there was a General Assembly in the real building of the European Parliament in Strasbourg.
+The international session in February 2023 in Brussels had the General Assembly in the building of the European Committee of the Regions.
+Also national parliaments like the Narodno Sabranie in Sofia, Bulgaria, hosted international sessions in their plenary hall.